 B Pillar ventilation

-12V socket front tunnel console, rear passenger compartment and cargo area, A-pillar parking ticket holder, Bright metal luggage threshold, Cargo divider with grocery bag holder, Centre console cupholders and storage, Charcoal headlining, Driver's side lower dashboard storage compartment, Front and rear door pocket and front cupholder illumination, Height/reach adjustable steering column, Illuminated front and rear tread plates, Illuminated tailgate, Illumination lockable glovebox compartment, Integrated sun curtains in rear doors, Load protection net, Lower dashboard, tunnel console, Lower door panel in blond, Outboard armrest with cupholder and storage for third row passengers, Semi automatic load cover, Sports leather gear knob, Sports pedals, Steering wheel audio controls, Underfloor cargo storage
+12V socket front tunnel console, rear passenger compartment and cargo area, A-pillar parking ticket holder, Bright metal luggage threshold, Cargo divider with grocery bag holder, Centre console cupholders and storage, Charcoal headlining, Driver's side lower dashboard storage compartment, Front and rear door pocket and front cupholder illumination, Height/reach adjustable steering column, Illuminated front and rear tread plates, Illuminated tailgate, Illumination lockable glovebox compartment, Integrated sun curtains in rear doors, Load protection net, Lower dashboard, tunnel console, Lower door panel in blond, Outboard armrest with cupholder and storage for third row passengers, Semi automatic load cover, Sports leather gear knob, Sports pedals, Underfloor cargo storage

 Ambient door and instrument panel lighting, Front footwell and side step illumination, Illuminated luggage compartment, Multicolour theatre lighting, Rear footwell and side step illumination